- How is breast cancer treated?

 HER2 targeted drugs: Women who have HER2-positive cancers are usually given trastuzumab along with chemo as part of their treatment.
 If the treatment is given before surgery, pertuzumab may be given, as well.
 After the chemo is finished, the trastuzumab is continued to complete a year of treatment.

-Because trastuzumab can lead to heart problems, heart function is watched closely during treatment with tests such as echocardiograms or MUGA scans.
+Because these drugs can lead to heart problems, heart function is watched closely during treatment with tests such as echocardiograms or MUGA scans.

 Online tools to help make decisions: To decide if adjuvant therapy is right for you, you might want to visit the Mayo Clinic website at www.mayoclinic.com and type "adjuvant therapy for breast cancer" into the search box.
 You will find a page that will help you to understand the possible benefits and limits of adjuvant therapy.